 Years earlier, the 70-year long Babylonian captivity had ended, just as Jeremiah had prophesied, and Cyrus the great Persian king decreed the rebuilding of the Temple in Jerusalem and the return of Jewish exiles to their homeland.

-Before their captivity under Nebuchadnezzar, prophets like Isaiah and Jeremiah instructed the people of Israel to return to their promised land, once a prophesied period of exile was completed... and the Law of Moses commanded it, so that God would be able to bless them as a nation once again... but the wealth and power they enjoyed in the Persian empire was more enticing to many people than obeying the will of God and returning to the land of Israel.
+Before their captivity under Nebuchadnezzar, prophets like Isaiah and Jeremiah instructed the people of Israel to return to their promised land, once a prophesied period of exile was completed.
+The Law of Moses even commanded it, so that God would be able to bless them as a nation once again.
+But the wealth and power they enjoyed in the Persian empire was more enticing to many people than obeying the will of God and returning to the land of Israel.

 The story that is about to unfold before our eyes is not some little tribal quarrel between a few disgruntled people, but something that happened in one of the greatest world empires during the reign of Ahasuerus.

-A plot to assassinate the emperor Ahasuerus, a military coup to seize his power, and a conspiracy to massacre the entire Jewish race, was intercepted by the uncle of the queen - and God used them to expose this wicked plan, bring the traitors to justice, and prevent the slaughter of all Jews and the extermination of God's chosen nation - Israel.
+A plot to assassinate the emperor Ahasuerus, a military coup to seize his power, and a conspiracy to massacre the entire Jewish race, was intercepted by the uncle of the queen.
+God used them to expose this wicked plan, bring the traitors to justice, and prevent the slaughter of all Jews and the extermination of God's chosen nation, Israel.

 Perhaps the most important thing we learn is that God is in control, even when it appears contrary to human logic.
 God is able to influence the most powerful people and can use the most insignificant person to achieve His end.
 It also shows that He is never in a hurry, but will fulfil His plans and purposes at the right time and in the best way.

-Another important principle to learn is that we all need to be concerned with the things of God and not to allow worry or fear to hamstring us... and that God is able to use anyone who is available to Him to forward His plans and purposes when they are willing to say, 'if I perish, then I perish, nevertheless, Thy will be done in my life.'
+Another important principle to learn is that we all need to be concerned with the things of God and not to allow worry or fear to hamstring us, and that God is able to use anyone who is available to Him to forward His plans and purposes when they, like Esther, are willing to say: "If I perish, then I perish, nevertheless, Thy will be done in my life."

-Heavenly Father, thank You that no problem we face in our life, church fellowship, local community, or nation, is too difficult for You and that You are the God of the impossible.
-Thank You for the book of Esther and the many spiritual truths and life-principles we can learn from its pages.
-Thank You that You have a perfect plan for us and that nothing can thwart Your programme of redemption.
-Thank You that Your purpose for Israel can never be derailed and that the day is coming when all Israel will be saved and receive their promised inheritance, and thank You that Your purpose for the Church is being carried out and that the day is coming when we will receive our heavenly inheritance.
-Praise Your holy name, AMEN.
+Heavenly Father, thank You that no problem I face in my life, church, local community, or nation, is too difficult for You and that You are the God of the impossible.
+As I read through the book of Esther, I am reminded that You are fully in control.
+Thank You that You have a perfect plan and that nothing can thwart Your programme of redemption.
+Thank You that Your purpose for Israel can never be derailed and that the day is coming when all Israel will be saved and receive their promised inheritance.
+And thank You that Your purpose for the Church is also being carried out, and the day is coming when we will receive our heavenly inheritance.
+Praise Your holy name!
+AMEN.